WHAT IS GSNL

 By establishing a Supersite, the local scientific community can increase the level of international collaboration and attention on important scientific questions.
 The advancements generated by the focused scientific investigations will be transferred to end-users and decision makers by the Supersite Coordinator, ensuring a smooth and rapid uptake of information.

 HOW GSNL WORKS

 Supersite proposals are first evaluated by the GSNL Scientific Advisory Committee and independent reviewers.
 The CEOS Data Coordination Team (DCT) collects the various space agencies' commitments to support the Supersite image requests (with archive data and new acquisitions).
 The space agencies then provide open access to satellite imagery for the Supersite scientific community.
 The in situ data providers (which in most cases are the Supersite Coordinators) commit to provide open access to ground-based data.
 The Supersite data and resources are open for the international scientific community (licensing may apply), and this stimulates collaboration, knowledge transfer, capacity building, and generation of new scientific results, which are shared within the community.

 The research results which are relevant to geohazard assessment are then communicated by the Supersite Coordinator to the end-users and decision makers, using the national institutional channels.

-- to enable the global scientific community with open, full and easy access to a variety of space- and ground-based data over the Supersites and the Natural Laboratories;
+- to enable Open Science for the global Geohazard scientific community providing open, full and easy access to a variety of space- and ground-based data over the Supersites and the Natural Laboratories;

 - to promote advancements in geohazard science over the selected sites;